 View Short Walks from Grand Central Terminal in a larger map

 1. New York Public Library and Bryant Park, between 40th and 42nd Streets, 5th Avenue to 6th Avenue.
-The renovated main branch of the NYPL at 5th Avenue and 42nd Street features special exhibitions, an excellent library shop, and the extraordinary sight of people reading amidst the visual splendor in the Reading Room.
-Multifaceted Bryant Park is one of the most versatile public spaces in the city, adapting its programming to the changing seasons. (see more at the post, Reading for Pleasure.)
+The renovated main branch of the NYPL at 5th Avenue and 42nd Street features special exhibitions and an excellent library shop.
+Multifaceted Bryant Park is one of the most versatile public spaces in the city, adapting its programming to the changing seasons.
+Take a look at the restored Main Reading Room at the library.